afontainec/chinchay-docs/docs/errorhandler/good-practices.md

 ### 200

-Success, when everything go as expected.
+Success, when everything goes as expected.

 ### 400